deNBI/2024_BioHackathon_DE_SPE/paper.md

 In biomedical research, sensitive data from humans is a critical asset for the ability to carry out essential research in even potentially critical situations, e.g. as proven during the COVID-19 pandemic.
 Providing easy access to data speeds up the research process, resulting in faster development of new drugs, or exploring and further understanding of rare diseases.
 With the German model project for comprehensive diagnostics and therapy identification using genome sequencing for rare and oncological diseases according to §64e, Sozialgesetzbuch and the European Health Data Space (EHDS), more clinical data from daily routine will be available for translational research in the future in Germany and in Europe.
 However, a high level of protection of sensitive data must be implemented.
 Today, different approaches for implementing secure environments exist.
 The concept of the 5 safes (Safe projects, Safe people, Safe settings, Safe data, Safe outputs) is used to build Trusted Research Environments (TRE) in the UK and the [EHDS](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=celex%3A52022PC0197) calls for the development of Secure Processing Environments (SPE) for the processing of health data for research.
 In both approaches, technical solutions are used to ensure that sensitive data is highly protected.

-In this Biohackathon Germany project, we used existing services from ELIXIR Europe [@ELIXIR_2021] as well as external tools to create a technical foundation for reusable Secure Processing Environments (SPEs) in the [de.NBI cloud](https://cloud.denbi.de/) and in the [SURF research cloud](https://researchcloud.surf.nl/).
+In this Biohackathon Germany project, we used existing services from ELIXIR Europe [@ELIXIR_2021] as well as external tools to create a technical foundation for reusable Secure Processing Environments in the [de.NBI cloud](https://cloud.denbi.de/) as well as in the [SURF research cloud](https://researchcloud.surf.nl/).
 Specifically, the authentication was based on [Life Science Login](https://lifescience-ri.eu/ls-login/) for authentication and authorization.
 We established the open source object storage platform MinIO for sharing sensitive data with users.
 Hereby, we extended deployment of virtual machines with MinIO access, so that users are able to access shared data in their custom environments.
 For execution of workflows on protected data, we developed a demonstration platform combining the workflow execution system WESkit with the BiBiGrid system for creation of a SLURM cluster.
 The TES-K software has been deployed to multiple cloud locations to connect these sites to a federated processing network operated by ELIXIR.

 # MinIO